 The AssessmentDay practice test packages really equipped me with the right skills to pass both stages, the numerical aspects were fairly taxing and had been an issue for me in the past.
 I would suggest others buy the AssessmentDay package and thoroughly drill their areas of weakness whilst keeping track of their progress through score log.Deloitte Graduate Scheme Applicant, 2020

 If you would like to share your Deloitte experience with us and help others, then contact us and email in!

 Are these tests suitable for Deloitte?

 Yes.
-Deloitte use Capp-style tests to assess it's candidates, capp style tests are included in our packs.
-The practice tests we provide have been designed to mimic the test's style to create an environment similar to the real assessment.
+Deloitte use TalentLens tests to assess it's candidates.
+The practice tests we provide have been designed to mimic the these test's style to create an environment similar to the real assessment.
 This provides you with confidence that the questions you practice with us now are an accurate reflection of the real assessment.

 How difficult are your tests?

 The same difficulty as real tests.
 Generally real employer selection tests don't differ that much in terms of difficulty which is why they compare your score against norm groups.
 Our practice tests are pitched roughly at graduate level, but this means they are actually suitable for preparing for all levels of job: entry; apprentice; graduate; senior; director.

 Are they compatible with my Mac / Tablet / Phone?

 Yes, and PC, and Linux and smartphone and Android and...everything.
 Our practice tests will run on all systems and they are responsive so they will work well on tablets and smartphones too!

 How many times can I take the tests?